 Untaxed Vehicles: the Clerk has chased the PCSO again about this and she has said that she in turn is chasing The Vale for action.
 Councillor Lewis reported that no notices have as yet been affixed to the vehicles.

 Post Office Services: The Clerk wrote to the Post Office Customer Support section as agreed at the last meeting and expressed the difficulties that the lack of a PO in Cowbridge is causing residents of the village.
 The initial reply said that talks were in hand with someone who wishes to provide a PO Counter Service in Cowbridge and they hope that this will come into being before too long.
 The reply also said that the Sorting Office at Llandow could be used for posting items.
 The Clerk has contacted them again to clarify if this includes the posting of parcels and the purchase of stamps, which would be particularly helpful at this time of year.
-An email received on December 8th apologised for having given incorrect information and stated that the sorting office at Llandow cannot in fact be used for parcels/stamp purchase etc.
+An email received on December 8th apologised for having given incorrect information and stated that the sorting office at Llandow cannot in fact be used for parcels/stamp purchase etc. It was agreed that the matter would be referred to the Member of Parliament.

-Footpath: Councillor Lewis has chased Phil Teague the Footpaths officer again re the path across the field at Hen Cartref as a decision had been promised by September.
+Footpath: Councillor Lewis has pursued Mr. Teague the Footpaths Officer again re the path across the field at Hen Cartref as a decision had been promised by September.
 There has been no response as yet.
-The Clerk will forward the correspondence on this matter to Alun Cairns.
+The Vice Chairman will write again and copy in the Managing Director.

 Retention of Records: The Chairman had spoken to the previous Chairman who has confirmed that there are no further records in his possession.
 This means that there are still about 10 years records missing, from the first years of the existence of the Community Council.
 It may be that these were inadvertently destroyed after the death of the then Chairman.